syncfusion-content/windowsforms-docs/WindowsForms/Edit/File-Sharing-and-Stream-Handling.md

 <tr>
 <td>
 ParsingMode</td><td>
 Gets / sets text parsing mode.
 User can select between high parsing speed or high syntax highlighting accuracy.
-The options provided are* FullParsing* PartialParsingNoFallback* PartialParsingWithFallback</td></tr>
+The options provided are* FullParsing* PartialParsingNoFall back* PartialParsingWithFall back</td></tr>
 </table>

 When ParsingMode is set to FullParsing, the text in the Edit Control is parsed completely and accurately, and then features like syntax highlighting, outlining, bracket highlighting, indentation guidelines, and so on are applied.
 FullParsing is time consuming, and can potentially cause performance issues as Edit Control stays frozen till this process is completed.
 Ideally, it should be undertaken for small files only.

-When ParsingMode is set to PartialParsingNoFallback, text parsing is done on a need basis, i.e., only those regions of the text in the Edit Control that have to be displayed get parsed.
+When ParsingMode is set to PartialParsingNoFall back, text parsing is done on a need basis, i.e., only those regions of the text in the Edit Control that have to be displayed get parsed.
 The text parsing is not always accurate in such scenarios, and hence features like syntax highlighting, outlining, bracket highlighting, indentation guidelines, and so on, maybe incorrectly applied.
 This is the fastest ParsingMode in the Edit Control, and hence should be used in large file handling scenarios.

-When ParsingMode is set to PartialParsingWithFallback, text parsing is once again done on a need basis like in PartialParsingNoFallback mode.
+When ParsingMode is set to PartialParsingWithFall back, text parsing is once again done on a need basis like in PartialParsingNoFall back mode.
 The only difference is that if the text gets incorrectly parsed, the incorrectly parsed text is treated as of type regular "Text" format, and features like syntax highlighting, outlining, bracket highlighting, indentation guidelines, and so on, get applied as per Text format specifications in the associated configuration settings.